shervinea/cheatsheet-translation/vi/cs-230-convolutional-neural-networks.md

 <br>

-**84. Activation â€• In a given layer l, the activation is noted a[l] and is of dimensions nHÃ—nwÃ—nc**
+**84. Activation ― In a given layer l, the activation is noted a[l] and is of dimensions nH×nw×nc**

 &#10230;

 <br>

-**85. Content cost function â€• The content cost function Jcontent(C,G) is used to determine how the generated image G differs from the original content image C. It is defined as follows:**
+**85. Content cost function ― The content cost function Jcontent(C,G) is used to determine how the generated image G differs from the original content image C. It is defined as follows:**

 &#10230;

 <br>

-**86. Style matrix â€• The style matrix G[l] of a given layer l is a Gram matrix where each of its elements G[l]kkâ€² quantifies how correlated the channels k and kâ€² are.
+**86. Style matrix ― The style matrix G[l] of a given layer l is a Gram matrix where each of its elements G[l]kk′ quantifies how correlated the channels k and k′ are.
 It is defined with respect to activations a[l] as follows:**

 &#10230;